StefanoGismano/StefanoGismano/README.md

 ## Hi there 👋 I'm Stefano Gismano

-Junior computer scientist with experience in IT consulting interested in applying his skills to the game development field as a technical game designer.
+Junior game developer interested in applying his skills as a technical game designer.

 Enthusiastic about developing immersive gameplay experiences by bridging the gap between technology and art.